Riebart/litt/README.md

 LITT makes use of the Python `dateparser` package, so you'll need to install that either from pip or your OS packages.

-The script is Python2.7/Python3 compatible.
+Full package dependencies are in [requirements.txt](requirements.txt).

-The time tracking DB, as well as the configuration files, are stored in `~/.litt`.
+The time tracking DB, as well as the configuration files, are stored in `~/.litt` on Linux, and `%HOMEDRIVE%\%HOMEPATH\.litt` on Windows.

 ## Configuration

 `tt` accepts a few global configuration parameters, which are set persistently using `tt config`, but can be set on a per-use basis by supplying the same options to any other `tt` command (that is, the following options are accepted by any `tt` command, and if given explicitly will override the persistent settings).

 - `--output-format`
   - Accepts one of: `json`, `json-compact`, `yaml`
   - Defaults to: `json-compact`
   - Note: `yaml` output is only available if the PyYAML package is installed, and is dynamically detected based on an attempt to import the package.

 ## Basic Functionality